 Lynette Yiadom-Boakye’s oil paintings focus on fictional figures that exist outside of specific times and places.
-In an interview with Nadine Rubin Nathan, Yiadom-Boakye describes her compositions as “suggestions of people...They don’t share our concerns or anxieties.
+In an interview with Nadine Rubin Nathan in the New York Times Magazine, Yiadom-Boakye described her compositions as “suggestions of people...They don’t share our concerns or anxieties.
 They are somewhere else altogether.”
-This lack of fixed narrative leaves her work open to the projected imagination of the viewer.
+This lack of a fixed narrative leaves her work open to the projected imagination of the viewer.

 Jack Shainman Gallery has represented Yiadom-Boakye since 2010 when she had her first solo show entitled Essays and Documents.
-Her most recent show with the gallery was All Manner of Needs in 2012.
-Her next solo exhibition with the gallery will be in 2014.
+Her most recent show with the gallery was In Lieu of a Louder Love in January 2019.